Emergent complex quantum networks in continuous-variables non-Gaussian states

 where $\langle . \rangle$ denotes the expectation value of the observables in the state $\rho$.
 If this state is Gaussian, all its higher order correlations can be expressed in terms of $V$ \cite{Verbeure2011} (note that this property is explicitly used in Appendix \ref{app:corr}).

-Changes in the mode basis $u_k(\vec r, t)$ also induce changes in the quantum state description of the harmonic oscillators \cite{RevModPhys.92.035005}.
 In this work, we will associate specific optical modes with the nodes of a network, as shown in Fig.~\ref{sketch}.
 Such networks are naturally realized in the cluster state formalism of CV measurement-based quantum computing.
 It was experimentally demonstrated that such cluster states can be generated in arbitrary shapes \cite{Cai17}.